 Highlight both positive and negative processes through the lens of growth.

 Run a retrospective meeting that examines both past performance and future experiments in equal parts.

-Sometimes team members are on the same 📖 page and create notes that contain related topics.
-Other times team members may have a different point of view. 🤔 Luckily, there is a way to make sure everyone's topics can be reviewed while also saving time.
-Grouping!
-By asking participants to collaboratively group ideas into logical themes the team can read through all the notes and make sure that major topics are discussed.
+Sometimes agile team members are on the same page 📖 and create notes that contain similar themes.
+Other times, team members may have a different point of view. 🤔 Luckily, there is a way to make sure everyone's topics can be reviewed while also saving time: grouping!
+By asking participants to collaboratively group ideas into logical themes, the team can read through all the notes and make sure that all major topics are discussed.

 For example, you might see that seven notes contained comments about tools, so it sounds like the team wants to discuss “tooling.”
 Or did bugs pop up in several notes?
 Then “testing” might be a solid topic to explore during the discussion phase.
 Announce a new timebox (10-15 minutes should be adequate time) and encourage the participants to actively discuss the array of feedback.

 If there are a lot of ideas to discuss, it can be challenging to structure the discussion in a meaningful way.
 If this is the case, the facilitator can opt to use Dot Voting to find a collective prioritization for the discussion.
 Each team member is given a certain number of votes to indicate their preference for a specific topic or group of sticky notes.
 Participants can allocate these votes as they see fit, placing all votes on one topic or distributing them to reflect other priorities.